 Inspection Requirement 02.07.
 Procedures are adequate to ensure that procured material, services, and equipment meet the design specifications.
 Materials that are identified as important-to-safety (reference NUREG/CR-6407) have complete documented traceability: from the chemical composition of the batch of bulk material from which it was made, to the serial number of the transportation packaging in which it is used.
 This documentation is required to be maintained for 3 years after the last use of the packaging.
 Audits of vendors for items important-to-safety are sufficiently comprehensive and are performed on a scheduled basis.

 Inspection Requirement 02.08.
-Nonconforming items are identified and segregated, and a system is in place to control and disposition these itemsPackagings that are not in accordance with the CoC are identified as nonconforming items and are dispositioned to prevent inadvertent use.
+Nonconforming items are identified and segregated, and a system is in place to control and disposition these items, including counterfeit, fraudulent or suspect items (CFSI), to preclude inadvertent use.
+CFSI is defined as items that are intentionally manufactured or altered to imitate a legitimate product with the legal right to do so (Counterfeit); intentionally misrepresented with the intent to deceive (Fraudulent); or reasonably suspected of being Counterfeit or Fraudulent (Suspect).
+Packagings that are not in accordance with the CoC are identified as nonconforming items and are dispositioned to prevent inadvertent use.
 A corrective action system is in place to resolve deficiencies in a timely manner.

 Inspection Requirement 02.09.
 Personnel performing activities affecting safety aspects of the packaging (e.g., fabrication personnel, welders, QA personnel, Quality Control inspectors, nondestructive examination personnel, test technicians, and maintenance personnel) are trained for the activity for which they are responsible.
 Management oversight and involvement in the implementation of the QAP is apparent.
 The QA organization is sufficiently independent from cost and schedule constraints.
 QA oversight is performed at key steps in activities affecting the safety aspects of the packaging.